mozilla/agithub/README.md

    (404, {'message': 'Not Found'})
    ```

-   The error message you get is directly from Github's API.
+   The error message you get is directly from GitHub's API.
 This gives
    you all of the information you need to survey the situation.

 7. If you need more information, the response headers of the previous